alpmestan/servant/tutorial.md

 type family Operation o c a i (r :: * -> *) :: *
 ```

-An important thing to understand in servant is that for a given operation (let's say `Add`), you are forced to provide a "database operation" of a precise type, which can be a mix of the context type, the type of entries managed by the resource, the type by which our entries are indexed, and the return type of effectful database operations (think add, update, delete) `r` tagged by the operation type.
+An important thing to understand in servant is that for a given operation (let's say `Add`), you are forced to provide a "database operation" of a precise type, which can be a mix of the context type, the type of entries managed by the resource, the type by which our entries are indexed, the return type of effectful database operations (think add, update, delete) `r` tagged by the operation type, or any concrete type you want (a timestamp argument, some text, really anything you want).
 For `Add` we have this instance:

 ``` haskell
 type instance Operation Add c a i r = a -> c -> IO (r Add)